Kastrar/gittreeni/readme.md

 Adresses
 --------

-Adress of the repository [Click here] (https://github.com/Kastrar/gittreeni.git)
+Adress of the repository (https://github.com/Kastrar/gittreeni.git)

 Repository can be cloned with the command